 G. A Similar Memorandum may be submitted as an appropriate alternative to cash-flow testing in some instances, if the Similar Memorandum is easily readable for review of the risks and analysis related to the scope of this Guideline, and based on the Similar Memorandum the cedant’s domestic regulator finds, with the assistance of the Valuation Analysis (E) Working Group, that they are able to determine whether the assets are adequate to support the liabilities under moderately adverse conditions.

 i.
-For year-end 2025, the ceding company should make every effort to ensure the readability and ease of access to key information in a Similar Memorandum.
+For year-end 2025, the ceding company should attempt to ensure the readability and ease of access to key information in a Similar Memorandum.
 It is possible that additional guidance will be provided regarding Similar Memorandum expectations for year-end 2026.

 H. For year-end 2025 submissions, in certain cases an exemption from cash-flow testing may be provided by the ceding company’s domestic regulator according to the following criteria:

 i.
-The assuming company is not an Associated Party, and
+The assuming company is not:

+(a) An entity that otherwise meets the NAIC Model Act 440 definition of an Affiliate or meets the NAIC classification as a related party or;

+(b) An entity for which greater than 25% of the assuming reinsurer’s reserves have been assumed from the ceding company or entities in the same group as the ceding company or;

+(c) An entity where the cedant or another entity in the cedant’s group has 1% or greater ownership of the assuming company;

+(d) An entity for which any of the criteria in items (a) through (c) would have been met at any point on or after 1/1/2015, and

 ii.
 Risks from Section 4 are demonstrated to be non-substantial (including consideration of risk mitigants in section 4.C., and